I have long yearned for a true fall day, filled with activities that match a harvest spirit. Enter: Elegant Farmer.

 Fresh hot apple cider was available to purchase to go with donuts, though we couldn’t nail down any coffee.

 Next, we wandered across the street to the seasonal outdoor activities, where we paid upon entry.
-We decided to jump on a hay ride, then picked out a giant pumpkin to take home with us, plus several smaller cuties on our way out.
-We opted to skip the maze, apple picking, and laser tag, though they all looked like fun!
+We decided to jump on a hay ride, then picked out a giant pumpkin to take home with us.
+While we were at it, we also grabbed several smaller cuties on our way out.
+Though we opted to skip the maze, apple picking, and laser tag, each activity looked like fun!
 We got our fill with the bumpy tractor-trailer ride and the patch wandering.

-Overall, it was a cute and fun experience (especially for families with kiddos), though we might prefer a place next time that’s all inclusive for one price, rather than paying for each activity separately.
+Overall, it was a cute and fun experience (especially for families with kiddos)!
+Next time we might prefer a place that’s all inclusive for one price, rather than paying for each activity separately.

-Afterward, we celebrated finding the perfect pumpkin by drinking our first ever Wisco bloody mary in a local bar—the ideal end to a fun outing.
+Afterward, we celebrated finding the perfect pumpkin by drinking our first ever Wisco bloody Mary in a local bar.
+It was an ideal end to a fun outing, and a fantastic fall day.